eastmaels/steemblog.github.io/_posts/account/deanliu/2017-03-18_we-are-almost-top-10-steemians-currently-sitting-at-11-with-53-8m-market-cap.md

 - - -

-This page is synchronized from the post: [We are almost Top-10 Steemians!!
-Currently sitting at #11 with 53.8M Market Cap  //Edit IT'S TOP 10 NOW!!!!!](https://steemit.com/@deanliu/we-are-almost-top-10-steemians-currently-sitting-at-11-with-53-8m-market-cap)
+This page is synchronized from the post: ['We are almost Top-10 Steemians!!
+Currently sitting at #11 with 53.8M Market Cap  //Edit IT''S TOP 10 NOW!!!!!'](https://steemit.com/@deanliu/we-are-almost-top-10-steemians-currently-sitting-at-11-with-53-8m-market-cap)